hydpy-dev/hydpy/hydpy/docs/development.rst

 (Of course, such a study would be hard to conduct due to several reasons.)
-Given the little attention paid during the peer-review process to the correctness of model code and its transparent documentation, the danger of scientific results beeing corrupted by such flaws can --- carefully worded --- at least not be ruled out.
+Given the little attention paid during the peer-review process to the correctness of model code and its transparent documentation, the danger of scientific results being corrupted by such flaws can --- carefully worded --- at least not be ruled out.